webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 operator therefore cannot use the presence of unvalidated contact information as input to any security-critical decision-making process.

+Validation of a signature on the JWT requires a non-trivial amount of computation.
+For something that might be used to identify legitimate requests under denial of service attack conditions, this is not ideal.
+Application servers are therefore encouraged to reuse a JWT, which permits the push service to cache the results of signature validation.

 # IANA Considerations {#iana}